'Nuclear button', gym and neoclassical decor, inside Vladimir Putin's presidential plane | World

 Arslan Kaipkulov films the interior of Vladimir Putin’s presidential plane, in Russia – Photo: Disclosure / Kremlin

 The vehicle must also be able to operate fully autonomously, like a submarine.
-This means that the maintenance and repair of Aircraft No. 1 is carried out by technical personnel exclusively in-house and no other person can touch it at airports.
+This means that the maintenance and repair of Aircraft #1 is carried out by technical personnel exclusively in-house and no other person can touch it at airports.

 “When a presidential visit takes place, the main plane, reserve planes and an advance group are sent.
 [Este último] carries six technicians, the reserve plane has four and the main plane has two.
 A team of eight technicians has the capacity to even disassemble and reassemble the entire plane.
 They are trained for that”, says the former pilot.